 With modern civilisation our lives have become increasingly materially safe, and now we never need fear being eaten alive, we have solid walls, hot water bottles and the deep freeze is full, and we have slowly overcome any need of our panoramic senses.

 It is a multi-efficient system.
 Learnt habitual repetitive ruts, the lessons of the past, are essential.
 And they are normally based on something enjoyable, advantageous or successful.

 We secured our survival and overcame our angst and insecurity with our ability to focus on abstract ideas, remember the things we learnt (focus on a memory), associate thoughts, and be creative, ... quite different habitual ruts to those of animals.

-Beliefs and their Confirmation
+Beliefs and Their Confirmation

-When we found gods to believe in, the relationship between individuals, groups, and the whole universe became secure or at least negotiable.
-Since humans developed beliefs, they became the central priority for our sense of reality, security and identity.
+And when we found Gods to believe in, the relationship between individuals, groups, and the whole universe became secure or at least negotiable.
+Since humans developed beliefs, they became the central priority for our sense of reality, identity and security in the world.

 Our sense of belonging and identity was found within our social group.
 The communal identity within our group, with each other and in relation to a big picture of the world, was confirmed by each other.

-Our modern liberal thinking to socially integrate and contain the diversity of beliefs, - rather than infallible rulers forcing a consensus of ideas, - is a great step for civilisation.
+Our modern liberal thinking to socially integrate and contain the diversity of beliefs – rather than infallible rulers forcing a consensus of ideas –, is a great step for civilisation.
 But, respect for someone else's beliefs is only a shadow of the mutual confirmation of the group.